whatwg/web-history/README.md

 - [iPhone](http://en.wikipedia.org/wiki/History_of_the_iPhone#World_timeline)
-  first released; it includes a mobile version of Safari that will eventually end up consistently accounting for more 50% of all mobile Web-browsing traffic (reaching a peak during 2012 of around 66%).
+  first released; it includes a mobile version of Safari that will eventually end up consistently accounting for more 50% of all mobile Web-browsing traffic (reaching a peak during 2012 of around 66%); it's also notable in that it doesn't include support for Adobe Flash.

 ## 2007-10